Table of Contents[Hide][Show]

 Where the game differs is the fact that there are available options when playing cards.
 For instance, the game offers two-lane to lay down cards and depending on where the card is placed will determine if that card is in immediate danger.
 Furthermore, there are extra rules placed on when cards are picked up making it more of a challenge on when to strike against your enemy and when to hold off.

-At the time of writing this, Eternal is still in beta but it’s quickly becoming a must-play if you enjoy CCGs.
-Overall the gameplay plays out a bit like Magic The Gathering though because it’s still in beta, the game will be tweaked a bit before its final release.
-If you want to enjoy a CCG without sinking money into it for new cards and equipment then you’re going to really enjoy Eternal as the game rewards players quite often.
+Eternal looks quite a bit like Hearthstone in terms of the game board and characters.
+This game plays out a bit like Magic The Gathering and Hearthstone as well.
+Likewise, this title was in beta for a good while so the gameplay had been tweaked from the developers taking in the players feedback.
+If you want to enjoy a CCG without sinking money into it for new cards and equipment then you’re going to really enjoy Eternal as well since the game rewards players quite often.

 Shadowverse is a free-to-play digital collectible card video game which is available on iOS and Android worldwide while the PC platform remains to be slightly limited in markets.
 This particular card game seems to thrive more within Japan but it’s still widely available within other markets around the world.
 Much like Hearthstone, Shadowverse continues to receive new card packs regularly that add a new standard element to the battles you’ll endure.
-Likewise, starting out the game, there is a campaign mode available to help players learn the overall rules of the game while earning basic card packs though, at the heart of it all, there is still a heavy emphasis on players learning the cards and crafting up their own strategic decks.
+Likewise, starting out in the game, there is a campaign mode available to help players learn the overall rules of the game while earning basic card packs.

 One component that the development studio hopes to drive home with Shadowverse CCG is that the game has less of an RNG issue and instead everyone has the ability to win games simply by being strategic and making the right judgment calls.